HAMcast/HAMcast/README.md

 Afterwards, you can start the middleware either by typing './middleware' in 'hamcast_core/bin' folder or run the shell script 'run_hamcast.sh' in 'hamcast_core/'.

-For further information on developing group communication applications using HAMcast visit our developers webpage on <hamcast.realmv6.org>.